airlaunch-ch/airlaunch-cli/README.md

 It bootstraps a fully functional Airflow installation in a python venv and offers convenience functions to manage its configuration.
 It leaves your computer unchanged otherwise.

+This is for development purposes only and does not create a production ready airflow installation.

 # Getting started

 1. Install dependencies